Guanosine pentaphosphate

 (p)ppGpp, guanosine pentaphosphate and tetraphosphate, also known as the "magic spot" nucleotides, are alarmones involved in the stringent response in bacteria that cause the inhibition of RNA synthesis when there is a shortage of amino acids.
 This inhibition by (p)ppGpp decreases translation in the cell, conserving amino acids present.
-Furthermore, ppGpp and pppGpp cause the up-regulation of many other genes involved in stress response such as the genes for amino acid uptake (from surrounding media) and biosynthesis.
+Furthermore, ppGpp and pppGpp cause the up-regulation of many other genes involved in stress response such as the genes for amino acid uptake (from surrounding media) and biosynthesis. (p)ppGpp is also conserved in plants, where it is known to play a role in regulating growth and developmental processes.

 Discovery

 ppGpp and pppGpp were first identified by Michael Cashel in 1969.
 These nucleotides were found to accumulate rapidly in Escherichia coli cells starved for amino acids and inhibit synthesis of ribosomal and transfer RNAs.
 It is now known that (p)ppGpp is also produced in response to other stressors including carbon and phosphate starvation.
 Historically, literature surrounding (p)ppGpp have given conflicting findings and information on its role in bacterial stress responses.